-- Bananas: You’ll need ripe bananas, but not mushy discoloured ones as they will need to hold their shape well when cut.
+- Bananas: You'll need ripe bananas, but not mushy discolored ones as they will need to hold their shape well when cut.

-- Lemon juice: This stops the bananas from discolouring and increases their shelf life a little!
+- Lemon juice: This stops the bananas from discoloring and increases their shelf life a little!

-- Vanilla extract: This adds more flavour and depth to the caramel layer and pairs really well with the banana and peanut butter.
+- Vanilla extract: This adds more flavor and depth to the caramel layer and pairs really well with the banana and peanut butter.